 3) Adding User to Docker Group

-After we have successfully installed Docker 1.7 in our machine running respective distribution of linux, we'll now need to create a new group in the operating system named docker.
+After we have successfully installed Docker 1.7 in our machine running the respective distribution of Linux, we'll now need to create a new group in the operating system named docker.

 $ sudo groupadd docker